Job processing; SSI; input phase; internal readers; initiators; SWA control blocks; ENQs; allocation; PPT; job termination; output phase.

 IOS and its DriversIOS; IOS drivers & components; building an IOQ; building an ORB; CSS at work; I/O interrupt handler; post status; VSAM; control intervals; linear data sets; PDSEs; the ACB; open processing; Get & Put; VSAM control blocks.

-Streamline your organization's training requirements with Bilginç IT Academy’s Onsite z/OS System Anatomy Part 2 - z/OS Infrastructure & Services Training in Oman.
-Experience expert-led learning at your own business premises, tailored to your corporate goals.
+Meet your team's training needs with Bilginç IT Academy's onsite z/OS System Anatomy Part 2 - z/OS Infrastructure & Services in Oman solution, delivered at your office or preferred location.
+Align your team's development with your business goals through a training experience tailored to your organization.

 Join our public courses in our Oman facilities.
 Private class trainings will be organized at the location of your preference, according to your schedule.